View the issuu version here.

 Our resident camp encourages and supports girls in developing a strong sense of self, building practical life skills, cultivating healthy relationships, promoting cooperation and team building, appreciating diversity in a multicultural world, and becoming resourceful problem solvers.

 Our camp experience is open to all girls in a safe, all-girl environment.
 Resident camp five- or six-day sessions run from July to August (see Greater: 2017 Camp Guide or our Events pages for specifics of each camp).
 We provide bus transportation from Arcadia, Long Beach, and Woodland Hills service centers.
-Full or partial financial assistance is available.

 Camp Osito Rancho